meilisearch/documentation/learn/core_concepts/indexes.md

 ## Stop words

 Sometimes you may want to ignore certain words in documents and search queries.
 To do so, **a set of stop words can be defined for an index**.
 Unless you actually need them, some words neither add semantic value nor context.
-Besides, they are often too frequent (i.e., `the`, `or`, `of` in English).
+Besides, they are often too frequent (for example, `the` or `of` in English).

 By adding words to a stop words list, these specific terms will be ignored during search.
 It will avoid documents being considered highly relevant because of the presence of some words in an important [attribute](/learn/core_concepts/relevancy.md#ranking-rules) or in a good [position](/learn/core_concepts/relevancy.md#ranking-rules).
 This will also greatly improve the response time because all the documents that contain only those words will not be used for documents sorting.